Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Diagnosis Rationale for differential diagnosis Surveys Diagnosis exclusion criteria

-In the KLA, leukocytosis with a neutrophilic shift to the left, increased ESR.
+In the CBC, leukocytosis with a neutrophilic shift to the left, increased ESR.

-Infectious mononucleosis General symptoms: acute onset, fever, symptoms of intoxication, swelling in the parotid, submandibular regions.
-Consultation with an infectious disease specialist Enlargement of the cervical lymph nodes located in the form of chains along the sternocleidomastoid muscles, tonsillitis, hepatosplenomegaly, rash, possibly the presence of icteric syndrome.
-Persistent, prolonged fever.
+Infectious mononucleosis General symptoms: acute onset, fever, symptoms of intoxication, swelling in the parotid and submandibular areas.
+Consultation with an infectious disease specialist Enlarged cervical lymph nodes located in the form of chains along the sternocleidomastoid muscles, sore throat, hepatosplenomegaly, rash, possible presence of icteric syndrome.
+Persistent prolonged fever.

-In the KLA, leukocytosis with a neutrophilic shift to the left, accelerated ESR.
+In the UAC, leukocytosis with a neutrophilic shift to the left, accelerated ESR.

-The diagnosis is confirmed when atypical mononuclear cells are detected in the blood and an increase in the titer of antibodies agglutinating foreign erythrocytes (Paul-Bunnel reaction).
+The diagnosis is confirmed by detection of atypical mononuclear cells in the blood and an increase in the titer of antibodies that agglutinate foreign red blood cells (Paul-Bunnel reaction).

-Consultation with an infectious disease specialist, hematologist, oncologist The defeat of the lymph nodes (all possible groups of l / nodes).
-In this case, the latter is usually preceded by "causeless" weakness, asthenization, periodic increase in body temperature, increased sweating.
-The disease is characterized by a long, progressive course.
-In the KLA, leukocytosis with a neutrophilic shift to the left, pronounced monocytosis, accelerated ESR.
+Consultation with an infectious disease specialist, hematologist, oncologist Damage to lymph nodes (all possible groups of lymph nodes).
+In this case, the latter is usually preceded by “causeless” weakness, asthenia, periodic increase body temperature, increased sweating.
+The disease is characterized by a long progressive course.
+In the CBC, leukocytosis with a neutrophilic shift to the left, pronounced monocytosis, accelerated ESR.

-The final diagnosis of lymphogranulomatosis is confirmed by the results of a biopsy of the lymph node.
+The final diagnosis of lymphogranulomatosis is confirmed by the results of a lymph node biopsy.

 Salivary stone disease

-No fever and no intoxication.
-Recurrent course of the disease.
-The swelling increases and decreases, "salivary colic" increases with food intake.
+No fever or intoxication.
+Relapsing course of the disease.
+The swelling either increases or decreases, and “salivary colic” intensifies when eating.
 There is no damage to other organs.

-Consultation with a surgeon The onset of the disease is gradual with the chronization of the process.
-Increased body temperature, no intoxication.
-The enlargement of the salivary glands is bilateral, lumpy, slightly painful.
+Surgeon consultation The onset of the disease is gradual with chronicity of the process.
+Increased body temperature, lack of intoxication.
+The enlargement of the salivary glands is bilateral, lumpy, and slightly painful.
 Damage to other organs: enlargement of the lymph glands, liver, spleen, ptosis.

-Algorithm for differential diagnostic search in the presence of swelling in the submandibular and parotid regions in the patient
+Algorithm for differential diagnostic search if a patient has swelling in the submandibular and parotid areas

 Treatment abroad